hatredholder/Ozon-Checker/README.md

 # To do/to add:

-Add a discounted items list page/modal;
+Add a discounted items list page/modal; ✓ Done (07.03.22)

 Change delete functionality logic so it uses a modal instead of opening another page;